- The U.S. electric grid brings power to millions of homes and businesses via a vast network of transmission and distribution lines.

 How are renewable energy sources affecting the grid?

-Renewable energy production is growing rapidly.
-Solar, wind, and other renewable energy sources generated 21 percent of U.S. electricity in 2020, according to the EIA, and that share is expected to double by 2050.
-However, the increased use of renewable energy poses challenges for grid operators.
+The increased use of renewable energy poses challenges for grid operators.
 For example, the variability of the wind and sunlight make forecasting the supply and demand of electricity more difficult.
-An increasing number of households installing their own energy sources also present issues.
+The increasing number of households installing their own energy sources also presents issues.

 In contrast with the grid’s original, one-way economic model, decentralized forms of energy production—known as “distributed generation”—are on the rise.
-Solar power production, including from home installations, has grown exponentially over the past decade, reaching 97 gigawatts (GW) of total capacity in 2020—enough energy to power 18 million homes.
+Solar power production, including from home installations, has grown exponentially over the past decade, reaching 126.1 gigawatts (GW) of total capacity in 2022—enough energy to power more than twenty-three million homes.
 The trend is expected to continue.
 For example, electric car and clean energy company Tesla sells battery systems and solar panels packaged together as an alternative to the traditional grid.